HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 ## Activity Based SVM-HMM Classification of Wildlife Behavior

-Continuously recorded data are of little use unless the resulting large volumnes of raw data can be relibably translated into actual behavior.
-The problem was addressed by implementing Support Vector Machines used in conjunction with Hidden Markov Models (SVM-HMM), which allowed for classifcation of animal behavior using a small set of field observation to calibrate continuously recorded activity data.
+Support Vector Machines used in conjunction with Hidden Markov Models (SVM-HMM) are used to address the problem where continuously recorded data were largely unsupervised.
+It allowed for classifcation of animal behavior using a small set of field observation to calibrate continuously recorded activity data.
 The classified data were applied quantitatively to the behavior of animals over extended periods and at times during which observation is difficult or impossible.
-The plots shown below demonstrate the usefullness of the method by applying SVM-HMM to data from a number of carnivores from both competing species in Namibia and Botswana.
+The plots shown below demonstrate the usefulness of the method by applying SVM-HMM to data from a number of carnivores from both competing species.

+##

 ## Author